atom-box/bpikl/README.md

 [ ] accessible
 [ ] add a lower caser to the final phase 3 part
 [ ] remove unused USE statements
+[ ] call logging in core/helpers/addToLinkages.php
 [ ] Write at least three test cases in the tests/ folder.
-Run php bin/phpunit [ ] Lint: todos.
+Run php bin/phpunit [ ] Add a parser option to put the originals URL in as a dubdomain.
+[ ] Composer package to avoid obscenity?
+[ ] Lint: todos.
 Error printers.
 Commented out code.
+[ ] Add captcha?
 [ ] Lint: core/helpers/addLinkToDb.php and other helpers, are hacky
 [ ] Look over the actual algorithm ideas at https://stackoverflow.com/questions/742013/how-do-i-create-a-url-shortener